Almighty-Tycoons/Swap-Numbers/storyboard/README.md

 ### 1. Story Outline:

 Swapping is a technique in which variables exchange their data values.
 In computer programming, the act of swapping two variables refers to mutually exchange the data of the variables.
-Usually, this is done with the data in memory.

 ### 2. Story: